gatesphere/blog-new/pages/2013/10/07/decktet-game-idea.md

 ---
-date: 07/10/2013
+date: 2013-10-07
-tags: decktet, game idea, game design, games, rules
+tags: [decktet, game idea, game design, games, rules]
 title: Decktet Game Idea

 So, I had an idea for a game using the [Decktet](http://www.decktet.com/).
 Seeing as most of the cards have multiple suits, the following might work.